Media2A/CodeLogic2-Libs/CL.PostgreSQL/IMPLEMENTATION_SUMMARY.md

 ## Overview

 A complete, production-ready PostgreSQL library for the CodeLogic framework that mirrors the architecture and features of CL.MySQL2 but optimized for PostgreSQL.
-This library provides a comprehensive ORM solution with connection pooling, query builders, repositories, and automatic schema synchronization.
+This library provides a comprehensive ORM solution with **type-safe LINQ query support**, connection pooling, repositories, and automatic schema synchronization.

 ## Project Structure